-There is extensive work taking place on the genetics of SMA which aims to improve our understanding of the disease mechanisms leading to damage of the nerve cells.
+There is extensive work taking place on the genetics of SMA aimed at improving our understanding of the disease mechanisms leading to damage of the nerve cells.

-Improved understanding of the condition has led to the development of treatments which aim at restoring the production of SMN protein in the nerve cells.
+Improved understanding of the condition has led to the development of treatments which restore the production of SMN protein in the nerve cells.
 Potential treatments which address other factors of the condition are also being tested in clinical trials.